 The soul-catcher bounced against the concrete floor.
 The blade soon followed.
 Haley fell to her knees.
 “How can I be certain you can bring him back,” she called.

 A laugh grew louder around the room.
 “What do you think I have been doing while you toiled away in this…..mortal plane?”
-The shadow beneath the skull pulled back to reveal an incorporeal image of her son.
+The shadow beneath the skull pulled back to reveal an incorporeal image of her three-year-old son.

 “Danny,” she yelled.